 On this occasion, William was emulating his mother – learning to let the Church’s liturgical year do for him what it did for the South American sailors.
 Holy Week had immersed him in the mysteries of the life of Jesus Christ, even in the midst of naval service.

 As it did for Mother Seton, the Holy Week liturgy bestows a sacred rhythm to our lives in this world, connecting us to one another, and through one another, to Christ — for eternity.

 TOM HOOPES, author most recently of The Rosary of Saint John Paul II, is writer in residence at Benedictine College in Kansas, where he teaches.
 A former reporter in the Washington, D.C., area, he served as press secretary for the U.S. House Ways & Means Committee Chairman and spent 10 years as editor of the National Catholic Register newspaper and Faith & Family magazine.
 His work frequently appears in the Register, Aleteia, and Catholic Digest.
 He lives in Atchison, Kansas, with his wife, April, and has nine children.

-This reflection was originally published in April, 2019.
+This reflection was previously published.
 To read all of our Seton Reflections, click here.